gera2ld/vueleton/src/modal/doc.md

 visible       | Whether to show the modal.          | `false` backdrop      | Whether to show the backdrop when modal is visible. | `true` backdropClose | Whether to emit a `close` event when clicked on backdrop. | `true`

+`VlModal.show`:
+- Parameters:
+  - `childComponent`
+  - `props`
+    Will be passed to `VlModal`.
+- Return an object with following properties:
+  - `close`: a function to close the modal immediately.